Skip to content

 Graduate Students

 Graduate students must be admitted into a University graduate program.
 Graduate students must enroll for a minimum of six (6) credit hours of coursework or three (3) credit hours of Thesis Research (#6970/7970) or Faculty Consultation (#6980/7980) each Fall Semester and each Spring Semester.
-Continuing Registration (#7990) does not count towards Student Apartments housing eligibility requirements.
+Continuing Registration (#7990) does not count towards Sunnyside Apartments housing eligibility requirements.

 Division of Continuing Education classes count towards eligibility if they are taken for credit and completed in the semester in which they are to count.

-Move In Requirements: Applicants must be currently admitted to the University of Utah before they will be assigned housing at University Student Apartments.
+Move In Requirements: Applicants must be currently admitted to the University of Utah before they will be assigned housing at Sunnyside Apartments.
 Residents that move in from April 1 - November 15 must enroll for the required number of credit hours Fall Semester of that year.
 Residents that move in from November 16 - March 31 must enroll for the required number of credit hours that Spring Semester.

-Eligible Resident for Family Apartments: Student Apartments will consider the first person listed on the rental application for family student housing as the primary resident as well as the eligible resident and the only one verified as fulfilling eligibility requirements.
-The person meeting the student eligibility requirements for a family apartment must be either the spouse/domestic partner or single parent of other occupants.The eligible resident can be changed to the spouse or partner in the apartment by emailing the Change the Eligible Spouse/Partner form to eligibility@usa.utah.edu.
-Changing eligibilty for a family apartment is only allowed between spouse/partners, not other family members residing in an apartment.
+Eligible Resident for Family Apartments: Sunnyside Apartments will consider the first person listed on the rental application for family student housing as the primary resident as well as the eligible resident and the only one verified as fulfilling eligibility requirements.
+The person meeting the student eligibility requirements for a family apartment must be either the spouse/domestic partner or single parent of other occupants.The eligible resident can be changed to the spouse or partner in the apartment by emailing the Change the Eligible Spouse/Partner form to eligibility@apartments.utah.edu.
+Changing eligibility for a family apartment is only allowed between spouse/partners, not other family members residing in an apartment.
 Submitting the Change the Eligible Spouse/Partner form changes the eligible spouse/partner (the person who will be meeting the eligibility requirements), it does not change the primary resident of an apartment.
 Changing the eligible spouse/partner must be done prior to the beginning of the semester the change is to take effect.

-Summer Semester Family Housing: Residents in family housing wishing to substitute Summer Semester eligibility for Fall or Spring Semester must notify Student Apartments by emailing the Substitute Summer Semester form to eligibility@usa.utah.edu.
+Summer Semester Family Housing: Residents in family housing wishing to substitute Summer Semester eligibility for Fall or Spring Semester must notify Sunnyside Apartments by emailing the Substitute Summer Semester form to eligibility@apartments.utah.edu.
 This form must be submitted to the Main Office prior to the beginning of the semester that will be replaced by Summer Semester.
 The Summer Semester to be substituted must be in the same calendar year (January-December) of the Fall or Spring semester to be replaced.
 Requests to substitute Summer Semester for Fall or Spring Semester will be subject to an approval process.

 Spouses/Partners: Spouses/partners may combine their credit hours during the same semester to meet eligibility requirements together by emailing the Combining Credit Hours form to eligibility@usa.utah.edu prior to the beginning of the semester.
 Spouse/partners combining credit hours will need to enroll in the following minimum number of credit hours depending on their University status: